 This brilliant, multi-talented musician who attempted - albeit unsuccessfully - to juggle heavy drug use with his musical output, died under questionable circumstances on the 3rd of July, 1969.
 Instead of a chronological setting with the inevitable ending, I have collected images and information which sway freely to and from the early moments of his career and the end of his physical life.

-Allegations of murder have surfaced since that fateful day, among them unfounded accusations towards any three or more laborers whom were working on Brian's home at the time; rumors that we will not dignify by naming the individuals involved.
-Despite a report years later of a "death-bed confession", it will not be discussed here in detail.
+Allegations of murder have surfaced since that fateful day, among them unfounded accusations towards any one of three or more laborers whom were working on Brian's home at the time; rumors that we will not dignify by naming the individuals involved.
+Despite a report years later of a 'death-bed confession', it will not be discussed here in detail.
 A great talent in the midst of recovery from drug and alcohol dependency was lost, and though it is easy to jump to conclusions about the circumstances surrounding his demise, we respectfully decline to do so.
-It is of course also important to discover the truth - and if it is other than what is known, we hope it surfaces.
+It is of course also important to discover the truth.
+And if it is other than what is known, we hope it will be revealed.

 The unflattering photo featured

 in NYC papers following his death.

 Erected in his birth place of

 Jones now stand.
 On 3 July, 2005, A bust of his